franckduche/hb_project/README.md

 * User reads his custom attributes on his profile
 * Admin reads an Event registration’s custom attributes

-**All those tests can be launched in a Docker container with `docker/run rails test`.** The default test framework provided by Rails 6 was used.
+**All those tests can be launched in a Docker container with `docker/run rails test -v`.** The default test framework provided by Rails 6 was used.

 For the moment, everything highly relies on models.
 On a second step it could be good to abstract some logic into service classes.